osixia/container-baseimage/README.md

         EXPOSE 80 443

 The Dockerfile contains directives to download nginx from apt-get but all the initial setup will take place in install.sh file (called by /container/tool/install-service tool) for a better build experience.
-The time consumer download task is decoupled from the initial setup to make great use of docker build cache.
-If install.sh file is changed the builder won't have to download again nginx add will just run install scripts.
+The time consuming download task is decoupled from the initial setup to make great use of docker build cache.
+If install.sh file is changed the builder won't have to download again nginx, and will just run install scripts.

 #### Service files

 ##### install.sh

-This file must only contains directives for the service initial setup.
-If there is files to download, apt-get command to run we will it takes place in the Dockerfile for a better image building experience (see [Dockerfile](#dockerfile)).
+This file must only contain directives for the service initial setup.
+Files download and apt-get command takes place in the Dockerfile for a better image building experience (see [Dockerfile](#dockerfile)).

 In this example, for the initial setup we just delete the default nginx debian index file and create a custom index.html: